austral/austral/test-programs/README.md

 If the compilation is expected to fail, there should be a file called `austral-stderr.txt` containing the Austral compiler's expected output.

-If compilation is expected to succeed and the program is expected to produce text output, there should be a file called `output.txt` containing the program's expected output.
+If compilation is expected to succeed and the program is expected to produce text output, there should be a file called `program-stdout.txt` containing the program's expected output.

-If compilation is expected to succeed but no program output is expected, there's no need for an `output.txt` file.
+If compilation is expected to succeed but no program output is expected, there's no need for an `program-stdout.txt` file.

 Suite and test directories are numbered so that tests run in a predictable order.